Agents want flexible schemas

 It’s a good idea to let schema validation throw an informative error in your write_doc tool.
 The LLM is smart enough to fix its mistakes and try again.

-If you implement versioning for the document store, you have a Karpathy-style LLM wiki, but better, because the agents can save structured data.
-I’ve been playing with bolting a Couch-like versioning on top of SQL in this vibe-coded clone of CouchDB on SQLite.
+If you implement version history for the document store, you will have a Karpathy-style LLM wiki, but better, because the agents can also save structured data.

-CouchDB’s conflict resolution strategy is simple, and I think it has nice properties for LLMs.
-The database surfaces replica conflicts on read.
+I think CouchDB’s conflict resolution strategy has nice properties for LLMs.
+I’ve been playing with bolting Couch-like versioning on top of SQL, and it’s surprisingly simple to implement.
+The gist is that the database surfaces conflicts on read.
 The application (not the database) resolves the conflicts by reading them in and making a new merge commit.
-The idea is that the application knows the most about the domain model, so it is best positioned to resolve conflicts.
+The application knows the most about the domain model, so it is best positioned to resolve conflicts.

 Pairing all of this with generative UI can be incredibly powerful, and alleviates one of the downsides of flexible schemas.
 Even with all of that schema validation and migration, we can run into edge cases connecting soft schemas to hard code.
 But the agent can act as a flexible mediator between data and UI.
 Give the agent a skill that instructs on it how to plug data into HTML attributes, and it will jam the round peg into the square hole.